Andy4495/SWI2C/README.md

   - This is currently possible using the lower-level functions contained in the library.
 A future update may include a single-function-call method in addition to the current single and 2-byte data reads
 - Choosing MSByte or LSByte first in multi-bute data read/write
   - The library currently assumes that the first byte read in a two-byte read is the least significant byte
-- Timeout for clock stretching to protect against an errant device holding SCL for too long

 References
 ---------------------